KOTOR-Community-Portal/mod-builds/content/k1/full.md

 Unless you have *freshly* installed the game or have never installed KOTOR previously, please blank-slate your setup: uninstall the game, delete the full contents of your game's directory (the entire folder where the executable file previously was located; this does **NOT** always happen automatically when the game is uninstalled), and reinstall the game.
 The majority of troubleshooting support we offer is due to users who encounter problems resulting from leftover game files or file corruption from a game which was installed many years ago.
 Performing this zeroing step helps to ensure your local copy is fresh, uncorrupted, and free of any old mod data.

 Once you have your freshly-installed copy of the game, please attempt to set your main game directory and all subfolders as *not* read-only.
 This is because executable mods will need to modify the files therein directly to install properly.
-Some operating systems (particularly Windows OS 8+) will lock the settings on these folders depending on their locations, so for many systems it will not be possible to actually pull them out of their read-only state, but it is important to at at least attempt to change the folders, as on some operating systems it is possible, and therefore necessary for a functional install.
+Some operating systems (particularly Windows OS 8+) will lock the settings on these folders depending on their locations, so for many systems it will not be possible to actually pull them out of their read-only state, but it is important to at at least attempt to change the folders, as on some operating systems it is necessary for a functional install.

 ### TSLPatcher Installation Requirements

 Do not, under **ANY CIRCUMSTANCES**, run a TSLPatcher or HoloPatcher executable from within a file archive (IE a compressed file like a .rar, .zip, .7z, etc).
 You *must* extract all archives before installing mod content, or running an executable.
 Failure to extract before installing will break your game.
-Also, ensure you don't extract all the mods to the exact same folder.
-If, for example, you extract every single mod to a folder called "KOTOR Mods" and run the executable each time, each time you extract you'll be overwriting critical data from the previous mods.
+Also, ensure you don't extract installer-based mods to the same folder.
+If, for example, you extract every single mod to a folder called "KOTOR Mods", each time you extract you'll be overwriting critical data from the previous mods.
 Make sure each installer-based mod is extracted to its own folder before running the installer.

 Please also bear in mind: if you are asked to direct a TSLPatcher or Holopatcher executable to a folder to begin install, that folder should ALWAYS be the main game folder, where your game's .exe file is located (or the symlink to that folder created in the optional Quicker TSLPatching step, discussed further below).
 For mods that are NOT installed with the TSLPatcher or Holopatcher, *unless otherwise noted* their loose-file contents are placed directly in the Override directory.
 Unless you are following specific instructions (the mod author's or my own) that state otherwise, you should not be placing files in the game's main directory or Modules folder.
 You should *never* have any subfolders inside the Modules or Override folders.